 We examine the growth of IPO firms and private firms using a sample of 892,000 firms.
-We follow the growth of these firms throughout their life-cycle - from early years when all firms are private, to later years when some of the firms choose to go public and beyond.
-We compare the early growth patterns of public and private firms and their responses to industry demand shocks.
+We follow the growth of these firms throughout their life-cycle - from their early years when all firms are private, to later years when some of the firms choose to go public and beyond.
+We show that there are economically important measurable differences in the quality of firms that are evident early in the firms' lives.
+These quality differences predict future growth and public status.